Clinic Services & Fees

 Voice Banking Services

-Voice Banking is the process where you record your voice for use in Speech Generating Devices.
+Voice Banking is the process where you record your voice for use in a Speech Generating Devices.
 These devices are often used by individuals, who through a variety of reasons, cannot use their natural voice to communicate.
 An individual can "bank" there own voice for later use or "donate" their voice for use in a nationwide database for individuals with speech or language disorders.
 For more information, contact our Clinic Office.

 Evaluation and treatment for a full range of communicative disorders are offered at $25.00/session for individualized treatment and $100.00 for diagnostics and assessments.
 Specialty Clinics will provide costs with semester specific registration packets.
-The UL Lafayette Speech, Language and Hearing Center has a sliding scale fee system which is available upon request.
+The UL Lafayette Speech, Language, and Hearing Center has a sliding scale fee system which is available upon request.
 Further information is available upon request.

 Burke-Hawthorne Hall has designated handicap parking spaces directly adjacent to the building, as well as ramp accesses, and an elevator to the second floor.
 Parking permits are purchased through UL Lafayette Parking and Transportation.
+If you need any further assistance, please contact clinic staff at (337) 482-6490 to make arrangements.